dudintv/dudin.tv/content/scripts/ae-to-vizrt.md

 ### 5. Rotate containers

 Rotate your objects as you need — face sides to the camera.
-Most likely it would be 180 degree on the X-axis. _It's need because in vizrt object is created with face to another direction in the space compared with AE._
+Most likely it would be 180 degrees on the X-axis. _It's need because in vizrt object is created with face to another direction in the space compared with AE._

 ### Download example AE file [ae-to-vizrt-test-cc2019.aep](/assets/scripts/vizartist/ae-to-vizrt/ae-to-vizrt-test-cc2019.aep)
 ### Download example Vizrt scene [ae-to-vizrt-test.via](/assets/scripts/vizartist/ae-to-vizrt/ae-to-vizrt-test.via)